Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

 ### A. Withdraw and Deposit:

 Players can deposit with HOLY token to get back Gold which is the main currency in HolyKnight game.
-And vice versa, ssex players exchange Gold for HOLY tokens that can be transferred to their personal wallets or exchanged on exchanges.
+And vice versa, players exchange Gold for HOLY tokens that can be transferred to their personal wallets or trade on DEXs.
 The exchange rate between HOLY token and Gold is calculated at that time by Chainlink Oracle contract.

 ### B. Land valuation and sale: